-This simple chart demonstrates when your math sequence can generate college credit alongside high school credit.
+This simple chart demonstrates when your math sequence can start generating college credit alongside high school credit.

 Typical Math Progression